x-ned-zone/ArrayEditProcessing/README.md

 # ArrayEditProcessing

-## An array editor processing program with six functions
+## An array editor processing program

 Programming Langauge: Java

 Java Style: 120 characters per line

 > To compile and run using makefile: